 What is Plastic Pirates – Go Europe! all about?

-Macro- and microplastic pollution in lakes, rivers and the ocean is a significant hazard to the stability of marine ecosystems and a danger to wildlife as well as plant diversity.
+Macro- and microplastic pollution in lakes, rivers and the ocean represent a significant hazard to the stability of marine ecosystems and a danger to both wildlife and plant diversity.
 However, the scientific community – around the world and in Europe – still does not have enough data to determine the actual amount of pollution.
-During their joint Trio-Presidency of the Council of the European Union, the governments of Germany, Portugal and Slovenia hope to raise public awareness for the scientific work involved in researching the plastic waste problem as well as for avoiding plastic waste.
-To this end, Plastic Pirates – Go Europe! takes place in the three countries and is open to schools and extracurricular youth groups from all member states of the European Union.
+The campaign hopes to raise even more public awareness for the scientific work involved in researching the plastic waste problem, as well as for avoiding plastic waste.
+To this end, Plastic Pirates – Go Europe! is open to schools and extracurricular youth groups from Europe.
 Participants are invited to identify the types of plastic waste found along the banks of rivers and, thereby, to support the scientific community by sending in their results.

 What is the time period of the campaign?